 In 2019, Brown provided an evaluation of the concept of cultural landscapes as it is increasingly used in World Heritage literature and practice.
-Brown notes that 'cultural landscapes' is a concept that was originally adopted by the UNESCO World Heritage Convention in 1992, with categories of cultural landscapes defined at the La Petite Pierre Meeting in Paris in 1992.
-Although these specific categories are now outdated, the overarching concept of 'cultural landscapes' has gained traction in the World Heritage convention and in cultural heritage management discourses generally.
+Brown demonstrates that the overarching concept of 'cultural landscapes' has gained traction in cultural heritage management discourses generally.
 To omit the category from contemporary legislative consideration exemplifies an outdated view of heritage (Brown 2019).